 3.3 What does reuse mean?

-David Wiley (2007) has been one of the key thinkers and drivers in open content, and he proposes the:
+David Wiley (2007) has been one of the key thinkers and drivers in open content, and he originally proposed the:

 - Reuse – the right to reuse the content in its unaltered/verbatim form (e.g. make a backup copy of the content)